vatesfr/xen-orchestra/docs/docs/architecture.md

 Successfully logged with admin@admin.net
 ```

-Note: only a token will be saved in the configuration file.
+Note: only a token will be saved in the configuration file (`/etc/xo-server/config.toml`).

 #### List available objects